Frequently Asked Questions

 Can CBD Get Me High?

-Cannabidiol CBD is non-intoxicating, 100% naturally-occurring in the cannabis plant, and has no known side effects aside from the occasional feelings of drowsiness or being lightheaded, which are rare.
+CBD is non-intoxicating and 100% natural.
+It has no known side effects aside from the occasional feelings of drowsiness or being lightheaded, which are rare.

 How Do THC and CBD Differ Chemically?